hor6/MCM_code/README.md

 The code provide two options of script:

-(1)  the cure fraction is estimated from the available trial data a
+(1)  the cure fraction is estimated from the available trial data

-(2) an external data source is used to estimate the cure fraction
+(2) an external data source is used to inform the cure fraction

 # References